How to Choose the Perfect Lamp Kit for Any Room

 Types of Lamp Shades

-There are five features to consider when you’re choosing a lamp shade for any room: height, base, positioning, shade, and bulb.
-If you’re ready to explore different lights for any room, follow along with our blog to ensure you choose the perfect lamp shade for your space.
+There are five features to consider when you’re choosing a type of lamp shade or lighting for any room: height, base, positioning, shade, and bulb.
+If you’re ready to explore different lights for any room, follow along with our blog to ensure you choose the perfect lampshade for your space.

 1. Entrance & Living Room